ontolex/morph/index.md

 </div>

-The [=replacement property=] relates a rule with an object that describes the morphological transformation required to produce a valid form according to the rule.
+The [=replacement property=] relates a rule to an object that describes the morphological transformation required to produce a valid form according to the rule.

-Morph module does not limit the exact way to represent these transformations since this can be represented in many ways that have been developed and used in the field of computational morphology and beyond: finite state automata and equivalent to them regular expressions, morphology-specific formalisms like [KIMMO](https://software.sil.org/pc-kimmo/) for two-level morphology.
+The Morph module does not limit the exact way to represent these transformations since this can be represented in many ways that have been developed and used in the field of computational morphology and beyond: finite state automata and equivalent to them regular expressions, morphology-specific formalisms like [KIMMO](https://software.sil.org/pc-kimmo/) for two-level morphology.
 As part of the model, we provide one such way — replacement with regular expressions, which will be used in the examples in the subsequent sections.

 <div class="entity" about="morph:replacement" typeof="owl:DatatypeProperty">